akshatamohanty/akshatamohanty.github.io/reads/_posts/2023-12-07-refactoring-ui.md

 layout: post
 ---

-PS: This is my random dump of notes from this awesome [resource](https://www.refactoringui.com/).
+PS: This is my stack of of notes from this awesome [resource](https://www.refactoringui.com/).

 ## Getting started

-- don't design too much, eliminate
+- Don't design too much, eliminate as much as possible.
+Design a little, reiterate.
-- build systems
+- Build systems
 - start with a feature, not a layout (break it down)
 - DONT think about the shell
 - app => collection of features